All of your project quality status and settings.

 - Overview, Issues, Files, and Settings views

-You can see an overall status of the project.
+You can see an overall status of the project by the branch.

 You can see analyzed and non-analyzed branches of the project and switch between branches.